Ingersoll Rand (IR)

 Ingersoll Rand has shown terrific cash profitability, putting it in an advantageous position to invest in new products, return capital to investors, and consolidate the market during industry downturns.
 The company’s free cash flow margin was among the best in the industrials sector, averaging 15.7% over the last five years.

-Taking a step back, we can see that Ingersoll Rand’s margin expanded by 3.5 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Ingersoll Rand’s margin expanded by 6 percentage points during that time.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 Ingersoll Rand Trailing 12-Month Free Cash Flow Margin

-Ingersoll Rand’s free cash flow clocked in at $383.7 million in Q3, equivalent to a 19.6% margin.
+Ingersoll Rand’s free cash flow clocked in at $536.5 million in Q4, equivalent to a 25.7% margin.
 This cash profitability was in line with the comparable period last year and above its five-year average.

 10. Return on Invested Capital (ROIC)